cr-xxhash

 • Seeded variants use a fixed seed (42) for reproducibility

-• Secret variants use a generated 136-byte secret buffer
+• Secret variants use a generated secret buffer sized to the XXH3 minimum (LibXXH::XXH3_SECRET_SIZE_MIN, 136 bytes)

 • Streaming variants use the streaming API (create state, update, digest, free)